 Nanotechnology’s Role in E-Waste Gold Recovery

-Nanotechnology is emerging as a promising solution for improving the sustainability and effectiveness of e-waste recycling, especially for recovering precious metals like gold.
+Nanotechnology is emerging as a promising solution to improve the sustainability and effectiveness of e-waste recycling, especially for recovering precious metals such as gold.
 Nano-sized materials, which are particles measured in nanometers (1-100 nm), exhibit unique physical and chemical properties that can be harnessed to make metal recovery more efficient and less harmful to the environment.

 -